pyeventsourcing/esdbclient/README.md

 The argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.
 This probably isn't very useful, but is included for completeness and consistency with the other methods.

-Many catch-up subscriptions can be created, and all will receive all the events they are subscribed to receive.

 Catch-up subscriptions are not registered in EventStoreDB (they are not "persistent subscriptions).
 It is simply a streaming gRPC call which is